-WATCH: Rittenhouse Breaks Down on Witness Stand as He Describes Chase That Led to Firefight
+WATCH: Kyle Rittenhouse Breaks Down on Witness Stand as He Describes Chase That Led to Shooting

-Kyle Rittenhouse, the 18-year-old student who is on trial for murder in Kenosha, Wisconsin, during the Black Lives Matter riots August 25, 2020, broke down in tears on the witness stand on Wednesday as he described the chase that led to the firefight last year.
+Kyle Rittenhouse, the 18-year-old student who is on trial for murder in Kenosha, Wisconsin, during the Black Lives Matter riots August 25, 2020, broke down in tears on the witness stand on Wednesday as he described the chase that led to the shooting last year.

 Rittenhouse explained while on the witness stand on Wednesday that he had obtained a fire extinguisher, and then began running to where he was told there were fires.